Dwarf (folklore): Gender and family groups

 It has been noted that it may not be that female dwarfs did not exist in the folklore of this period, only that no explicit references to them survive in preserved narratives.
-It has been proposed this may be because narratives typically centre on the gods rather than dwarfs and that female dwarfs were not conceived of as of great relevance to the gods, given their primary interest in obtaining goods from dwarfs, which does not depend on their gender.
+It has been proposed this may be because narratives typically centre on the gods rather than dwarfs and that female dwarfs were not conceived of as of great relevance to the gods, given their primary interest in obtaining goods from dwarfs (which does not depend on their gender).
 Humans, being of lower power and status, cannot control dwarfs as easily and require alternative strategies to obtain treasures from them, potentially explaining why female dwarfs are more prominent in saga literature.

 Female dwarfs feature in the late Gibbons saga, Bósa saga and Þjalar-Jóns saga, where they are referred to by the term "dyrgja".
 In these cases, female dwarfs are only mentioned alongside males and are not independently important to the plot.
 Beyond Svama, the named dyrgja in Þjalar-Jóns saga, the only other explicitly named dwarf woman in saga literature is the daughter of Sindri in Þorsteins saga Víkingssonar, Herríðr.
 In saga material, dwarf children are also seen.
 In Þorsteins saga Víkingssonar and Egils saga einhenda ok Ásmundar berserkjabana, central characters help these children and are rewarded in return by the father with treasures.
 Conversely, in Sigurðar saga þǫgla, the human Hálfdan is cursed after he throws a rock at a dwarf child, breaking its jaw, and is subsequently visited by the child's father in a dream who curses him.
 Hálfdan's brother later gives the child a gold ring to atone for the harm and is rewarded by the father, once more in a dream.
 Together, this suggests that dwarfs could be conceived of as loving and protective of their children by the saga authors.
 In Þorsteins saga Víkingssonar, this family love is extended to the human Hálfdan who develops a fostering relation with the dwarf Litr, likely with Hálfdan as the foster son.

-In German heroic legend, male dwarfs are often portrayed as lusting after human women.
-In contrast, female dwarfs seek to possess the male hero in the legends.
+In German heroic legend, male dwarfs are often portrayed as lusting after human women; likewise, female dwarfs seek to possess the male hero.